brpandey/snowflake/README.md

 # [Snowflake](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake.html)

 A small distributed system in Elixir to assign unique numbers to each resource that is being managed.
-These ids are globally unique numbers.
-Each id is only be given out at most once.
-The ids are 64 bits long.
+These ids are 64 bit globally unique numbers given out at most once.

 The service is composed of a set of nodes, each running one process serving ids.